-Notes on the Voyage of Owl and Girl is a work of digital fiction.
-Many of its resemblances to actual events or locals or persons or texts are entirely intentional.
-The combinatorial powers of computer-generated narrative have been harnessed to conflate and confabulate characters, facts, and forms of narrative accounts of sea voyages into the unknown North undertaken over the past 2340 years.
+Notes on the Voyage of Owl and Girl is a work of fiction.
+Any resemblances to actual events, locals, persons or texts are entirely intentional.
+These notes conflate and confabulate characters, facts, and forms of narrative accounts of sea voyages into the unknown North undertaken over the past 2340 years or so.
+The ever-shifting computer-generated portion of this narrative is composed from fragments of stories of fanciful, fluid, and quite possibly fictional floating places described or imagined in such diverse works as Tacitus,

 7 May: departed from Dartmouth